xbluedogx/mysql_utils/README.md

 the instances to the retirement queue.
   - **fix_orphaned_shards.py**
-This script picks up where find_shard_mismatches.py left off and rename and then eventually drop the unused shards.
+This script picks up where find_shard_mismatches.py left off and rename and then eventually drops the unused shards.
   - **get_recent_checksums.py**
 Use data populated by mysql_checksum.py to display current replication consistency data.